 We begin our work in Central America, and will expand our efforts with every opportunity that is presented.
 There is work to be done on every continent, and we seek to make a difference wherever possible.

-This local San Diegan has been part of San Diego Zoo Global for over sixteen years.
-Began under the guidance of Berwick Productions, working at Lorikeet Landing Exhibit and Bird Show at the San Diego Zoo Safari Park.
+This local San Diegan has been part of the zoological industry for over sixteen years.
+Began under the guidance of Berwick Productions, working at Lorikeet Landing Exhibit and Bird Show at the local zoo.
 After a rewarding twelve years, he moved on to join the Behavior Team, participating in the brand new Frequent Flyers Bird Show.
-He was then fortunate enough to shift focus into breeding and conservation efforts as a Bird Keeper for the Safari Park.
+He was then fortunate enough to shift focus into breeding and conservation efforts as a Bird Keeper.
 Beak Geek, Bird Nerd, Avian Avenger and ready to be part of the Intertwined Team!